juwellwwu/LeukoCt/README.md

 Custom written functions, and packages from [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) are included in the “Dependencies” subfolder.
-Please see Citation section below.
+Please see “Software References” section below.

 A 2023 Apple M2 Max MacBook Pro (Model MPHG3LL/A; 32 GB Memory) was used to run the software.
 With parallel pool (with Threads; 12 workers)